mmu-webdesign/l4-WPD-web-term-2/rwd-week-4.md

 }
 ```
-#### Your design
+### Your design

 Once the gallery is working you can make adjustments to best fit your design.
-This might include dimensions, colours, padding and margins.
+This might include dimensions, colours, padding and margins. *Remember, start mobile first*.

-#### Your images
+### Your images

 Experiment with your image sizes.
-Work out the largest image dimensions for your gallery on desktop.
+Work out the largest image dimensions for your gallery on desktop and mobile.
 Edit and optimise your original images.

 ---